jsinkers/notes/_notebooks/comp_sys/09_tutorial_6.md

-School of Computing and Information Systems
+---
+title: "Tutorial: TCP Flow control and Congestion Control"
-COMP30023: Computer Systems
+notebook: Computer Systems
-Tutorial Week 6
+layout: note
+date: 2020-04-27
+tags:
+...

 ## Flow Control, Congestion Control

 1. What is the difference between congestion control and flow control?
 What methods (as discussed in the lectures) are used in TCP to provide each functionality?